-For every genius song and golden collaboration there’s at least a thousand times things didn’t work out as planned for a multitude of reasons.
+For every genius song and golden collaboration, there are at least a thousand times things didn’t work out as planned for a multitude of reasons.
 For that reason, it’s imperative that anyone who decides that producing is for them knows that not every producer is right for every project.
 Furthermore, producers need to know when to say yes, and when to say no to a project.

 Get Your Start with The Pros

 Everybody – Prince, Spector, Rubin, and the rest – had to start somewhere.
 Why not get your start alongside an industry insider?
-Recording Connection Audio Engineer and Music Production Program will put you in a working studio, where you’ll receive one-on-one mentoring from a professional music producer.
+Recording Connection Audio Engineering and Music Production School will put you in a working studio, where you’ll receive one-on-one mentoring from a professional music producer.